piyazilim/LogoTodoWebAPI/README.md

 ## Set up

-1 - Clone this project running `https://github.com/piyazilim/LogoTodoWebAPI.git` in your terminal.
+1 - Clone this project running `git clone https://github.com/piyazilim/LogoTodoWebAPI.git` in your terminal.
 If you haven't git installed can simply download it and unzip it.

 2 - Go to the `LogoTodoWebAPI/WebApi` folder by running the command `cd LogoTodoWebAPI/WebApi` or manually navigating into the file system.